New Southern California fuel system increases Navy’s combat capability, environmental footprint

+A ribbon cutting ceremony was held at Naval Air Station Lemoore, Calif., Nov.
+2, 2020, for the completion of a $64 million dollar fuel system upgrade, to improve combat air capability for numerous aircraft, including the new F-35 fighter jet.

-An aerial view of three above-ground fuel storage tanks that are part of a new, state-of-the-art fuel system at Naval Air Station Lemoore, Calif., Oct.
-17, 2020.
-The above-ground fuel system replaced an antiquated underground fuel system installed in the mid-1950s that provided fuel from 11 decaying fuel tanks.
-The project, named P-1508, called for the construction and replacement of the jet-fuel storage complex consisting of fuel piping to 20 existing hot fuel outlets, fuel transfer piping, a pump-house, and a 3,500 square-foot fuel operations support facility.
-Existing fuel truck loading and unloading stations were also modified in addition to the installation of a new 25,000 gallon surge tank.
-(U.S. Navy photo courtesy of NAS Lemoore Public Affairs)
+The new, state-of-the-art above-ground fuel system replaces an antiquated underground fuel system that was installed in the mid-1950s and provided fuel solely from 11 decaying fuel tanks.
+The project, named P-1508, called for the construction and replacement of the jet-fuel storage complex consisting of fuel piping to 20 existing hot fuel outlets, fuel transfer piping, three aboveground fuel storage tanks, a pump-house, and a 3,500 square foot fuel operations support facility.
+Existing fuel truck loading and unloading stations were also modified along with the installation of a new 25,000 gallon surge tank.

+The construction of the new fuel system, which began in 2017, is much more environmentally sound and secure due to the upgrades that include leak detection, product recovery system, piping, cathodic protection, fire protection, automatic tank gauging, utility connections, an emergency generator, access roads, and security fencing and lighting.

 |Date Taken: